LittleRockstars/littlerockstars.github.io/_products/birthday-balloons.md

 brand: 'Little Rockstars'
 name: Girls & Boys Personalised Birthday Balloon T-Shirt
 price: £7.95
-description: 'Little Rockstars presents something for that special day, a personalised girls and boys birthday t-shirt decorated with glitter balloons and stars, and personalised with the name and age of your choice.'
+description: 'Little Rockstars presents something for that special day, a personalised girls and boys birthday t-shirt decorated with glitter balloons and stars, and personalised with the name and age of your choice, please contact seller at point of purchase with the details.'
 images:
     - '/assets/images/products/birthday-black-front.jpg'
     - '/assets/images/products/birthday-purple-front.jpg'